Boundedness questions for Calabi-Yau threefolds: Introduction

 \begin{thm} For \CY threefolds $X$ containing no rigid non-movable surfaces, knowledge of the cubic cup-product form and the linear form $c_2$ on $H^2 (X, \Z)$ ensures that $X$ lies in a bounded family.\end{thm}

 \begin{cor} For \CY threefolds $X$ with given cubic and linear forms on $H^2 (X, \Z)$, there must exist rigid non-movable surfaces on $X$ when $b_3(X) \gg 0$ .\end{cor}

-In fact, as explained in Remark 4.6, a stronger result than Corollary 0.2 holds.
-The corollary might be compared with the main result from \cite{WilKC}, where the existence of rational curves is shown when $b_2(X) \gg 0$.
+In fact, as explained in Remark 4.7, a stronger result than Corollary 0.2 holds.
+The corollary might be compared with the main result from \cite{HBW}, where the existence of rational curves is shown when $b_2(X) > 13$.

-In the case of Picard number $\rho =1$, there will be no rigid non-movable surfaces, and so the boundedness in Theorem 0.1 holds --- in fact it can be seen that we only need the cubic form for this.
+In the case of Picard number $\rho =1$, there will be no rigid non-movable surfaces.
+Moreover the generator $L$ of $\Pic (X)$ with $L^3 >0$ will be ample, and so by a simpler version of the Hilbert scheme argument from Proposition 1.1, knowledge of the cubic and linear forms on $H^2 (X, \Z)$ does ensure that $X$ lies in a bounded family --- in fact it can be seen that we only need the cubic form for this.
+In this paper we can therefore assume $\rho >1$ throughout.

 For higher $\rho$, the interplay between the possible rigid non-movable surface classes is rather delicate, and for $\rho > 2$ there are only partial results on boundedness.
 For $\rho =2$, where closed convex cones in $\HR 2 X$ are determined by their edge rays, we can do better.

 \begin{thm} For \CY threefolds with Picard number $\rho (X) =2$, knowledge of the cubic cup-product form and the linear form $c_2$ on $H^2 (X, \Z)$ ensures that $X$ lies in a bounded family.\end{thm}

 As far as the author is aware, this is the first non-trivial case where a general boundedness result for \CY threefolds has been proved (without the assumption of a special structure).
 The proof of this theorem throws up a number of interesting questions about properties which hold for $\rho =2$ and that are less clear for higher Picard number.